mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 produce from a refinery.

-**Smelter:** Ores are the normal end-product of a mineral refinery but many stations also conduct on- board processing to create more valuable materials.
+**Smelter:** Ores are the normal end-product of a mineral refinery but many stations also conduct on-board processing to create more valuable materials.
 A smelter allows Common Ores to be processed into Common Raw Materials and Uncommon Ores into
 Uncommon Raw Materials.
 Each ton of smelter allows